-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.12 External brands resold by member companies that are members of another credible initiative (% of external sales volume).
-No external brands resold FWF believes members who resell products should be rewarded for choosing to sell external brands who also take their supply chain responsibilities seriously and are open about in which countries they produce goods.
-External production data in FWF's information management system.
-Documentation of sales volumes of products made by FWF or FLA members.
-N/A 3 0
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.12 External brands resold by member companies that are members of another credible initiative (% of external sales volume).
+0% Fair Wear believes members who resell products should be rewarded for choosing to sell external brands who also take their supply chain responsibilities seriously and are open about in which countries they produce goods.
+External production data in Fair Wear's information management system.
+Documentation of sales volumes of products made by Fair Wear or FLA members.
+0 3 O

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.13 Questionnaire is sent and information is collected from licensees.
-No licensees FWF believes it is important for member companies to know if the licensee is committed to the implementation of the same labour standards and has a monitoring system in place.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.13 Questionnaire is sent and information is collected from licensees.
+No licensees Fair Wear believes it is important for member companies to know if the licensee is committed to the implementation of the same labour standards and has a monitoring system in place.
 Questionnaires are on file.
 Contracts with licensees.
 N/A 1 0